avlml-open/aiml-education-materials/docs/gentle-stretch.md

-# gentle Stretch / Brain-Healthy Activity Planner
+# Gentle Stretch / Brain-Healthy Activity Planner

 This AIML handout helps participants plan a brain-healthy week using a simple 750 MET-point goal.